istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 prevent attacks.
 Even if attackers would be able to access external services from the cluster, if the access is monitored, there is a chance to discover the suspicious traffic and take a corrective action.

-Note that in case of TLS originated by the application, the Istio sidecar proxies can only see TCP traffic and TLS handshake that includes SNI.
+Note that in the case of TLS originated by an application, the Istio sidecar proxies can only see TCP traffic and TLS handshake that includes SNI.
 The source of the traffic could be a label of the source pod, a service account of the pod or some other source identifier.
 We call this property of the egress control system as _being Kubernetes-aware_: the system must understand Kubernetes artifacts like pods and service accounts.
 If the system is not Kubernetes-aware, it can monitor